KorvinSilver/ProverbialHangman/README.md

 Tested on Linux only.

-A simple GUI was made using PySide
+A simple GUI was made using PySide.
+To play, run hangman-pyside.py

 ### Screenshots